ata4/glrage/README.md

 # Compiling

 You'll need Visual Studio 2015 to compile the source files.
-Additionally, you will also need the [ATi 3D Rage Pro SDK 4.1](http://www.vogonsdrivers.com/getfile.php?fileid=497) and extract it to the repo's main folder.
+Additionally, you will also need the ATI3DCIF.H header file from the [ATi 3D Rage Pro SDK 4.1](http://www.vogonsdrivers.com/getfile.php?fileid=497) and put it in `ragesdk/include`.
-You can also just extract ATI3DCIF.H header file to `ragesdk/include`, since the rest isn't required for compiling.

 # License

 This software is provided under GNU Lesser General Public License version 3.
-See LGPL-3 or http://www.gnu.org/licenses/lgpl.html for the full text of this license.
+See LICENSE or http://www.gnu.org/licenses/lgpl.html for the full text of this license.